Medicinal product (vaccine) for the prevention of COVID-19

 About the medicinal product

-The medicinal product Comirnaty, containing the active substance tozinameran, is a concentrate for dispersion for injection of a COVID-19-mRNA vaccine.
+The medicinal product (vaccine) Spikevax, with the active substance CX-024414, is a ready-to-use dispersion for injection.

 The vaccine is designed to prevent COVID-19, which is caused by the SARS-CoV-2 virus (coronavirus).

 SARS-CoV-2 is a new coronavirus that was discovered in China at the end of 2019.
-Owing to the rapid increase in case numbers outside China, and in many countries and continents, the WHO (World Health Organisation) officially declared the outbreak to be a pandemic on 11 March 2020.
+Owing to the rapid increase in case numbers in many countries and continents, the WHO (World Health Organisation) officially declared the outbreak to be a pandemic on 11 March 2020.

 Dispersion for injection: liquid dosage form for injection

 The vaccine Spikevax causes the immune system (the body's natural defences) to produce antibodies and blood cells that work against the virus, thereby affording protection against COVID-19.

 For a detailed explanation of the mode of action of mRNA vaccines, we recommend the Factsheet "How mRNA vaccines protect us from the coronavirus" or the Swissmedic videos on the vaccines generally.

 The vaccine Spikevax is administered by a correspondingly trained healthcare professional in accordance with the current vaccination strategy.